rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. remove dependency `object-assign` and add dependency `lodash.set`, `lodash.get`, `lodash.first`, `lodash.last`
 1. (Done) use `d3.nest` for optimizing canvas draws for candlestick, histogram and scatter chart
 1. (Done) Upgraded to use Babel 6 instead of 5
-1. Change `StraightLine` to take a prop of type which defaults to `horizontal`

 ## v0.5.x